-If a candidate does not apply for Graduate membership within 12 months
+If you do not apply for Graduate Membership within 12 months

-of completing their studies they will be required to pay the full annual subscription of £156
+of completing your studies you will be required to pay the full annual subscription of £162.

-Note: We operate a pro rata system for fees meaning that the amount payable will be determined by your application date.
+Note: The Institution operates a pro rata system for fees meaning that the amount payable will be determined by your application date.
 The pro rata rate fees can be found here.

 How to apply

 To apply for Graduate Membership you'll need to complete Form G and enclose the appropriate supporting documentation and payment.

 Note: You will need to provide a certified copy* of your degree certificate and the relevant payment along with your application form.
 If you require an academic assessment you will need to provide certified copies of your academic transcripts.

 *A photocopy which has been signed by your employer or supporter stating it is a true copy.